howhow2315/fastfetch-config/README.md

 ```

 I left as much information as I could regarding possible configuration, however as its straight forward and purely information driven its partially up to you to fill in the gaps
-If you want to check a modules modern json formatting then you can run `fastfetch -h ${module}-format`
+If you want to check a modules modern json formatting then you can run `fastfetch -h "${module}-format"`

 This repository is licensed under the MIT License (see LICENSE).